 Typically, most people experience significant and sustained reduction in chronic pain.
 However, spinal cord stimulation does not eliminate the source of pain, so the amount of pain reduction can vary from person to person.
-Spinal cord stimulation therapy is not a cure for chronic pain, but rather a therapy to help manage your pain.
+Spinal cord stimulation therapy is not a cure for chronic pain, but rather a therapy to help relieve and manage your pain.

 Will spinal cord stimulation eliminate other sources of pain?

 Spinal cord stimulation therapy is specially designed to target nerves in the spine that are primarily associated with chronic neuropathic pain in the back or neck.
 As such, SCS will not provide relief from other types of pain such as headaches, stomach aches, fractures, etc.